ark-key/aqa-test/README.md

 2. Open cloned repository and run `npm i` to install dependencies
 3. Rename `cypress.env.example.json` to `cypress.env.json`

-> `cypress.env.json` is a env file for secrets and sensitive variables

-> Note: for the purpose of brevity, all required env variable are already set
+> Note: `cypress.env.json` is a env file for secrets and sensitive variables.
+For the purpose of brevity, all required env variable are already set

 ## Usage